maryjng/Warbler/README.md

 Twitter clone.
 Has user, message, and likes functionality.

-Using Python, Flask, SqlAlchemy, Postgres
+Using Python, Flask, SqlAlchemy, Postgres, HTML, CSS